jon-brandy/jon-brandy/README.md

 ## Hi there 👋

 ### 🔒 Cybersecurity Enthusiast | DFIR Consultant | Offensive & Defensive Content Engineer
 I am **Nicolas Saputra Gunawan**, also known as **Brandy**, a **Junior Digital Forensic & Incident Response (DFIR) Consultant** at [PT.
 ITSEC Asia Tbk)](https://itsec.asia/).
-I am a fresh graduate in Cybersecurity with a strong passion for Digital Forensics & Incident Response (DFIR), Malware Analysis, and Binary Exploitation.
+A fresh graduate in Cybersecurity with a strong passion for DFIR, Malware Analysis, and Binary Exploitation.
 As an active member of the international CTF teams ImaginaryCTF and Lil L3ak, I contribute to challenge creation and frequently solve problems in PWN and Forensics categories.
 I'm eager to further develop my skills and secure a cybersecurity role where I can make a meaningful impact and help defend against real-world threats.

 ### 📜 Certifications:
 - ECC - Computer Hacking Forensic Invesigator (CHFIv11).